List of Elfen Lied characters: Nyu

-Nyu (にゅう, Nyū) is a headmate of Lucy that developed after a .50 BMG round pierces the metallic helmet encasing her head when she escaped.
-Nyu has a childlike personality and infantile knowledge of the world, and lacks spoken language skills, being able to say only "nyū" and "Kouta" most of the time.
-As the series progresses she develops a wider vocabulary; by the halfway point she is able to speak perfectly normal.
-Nyu is innocent and incapable of violent acts, a foil to the normally cold and sadistic Lucy; she is the manifestation of her "good side".
-When Nyu is attacked violently (or hit on the head), she regresses into Lucy; likewise, when Lucy is treated with love and kindness, or wants to hide herself from Kouta, she will change back into Nyu.
-While Nyu exists first due to trauma, Lucy subconsciously encourages her presence due to her feelings of guilt towards Kouta and to prevent her from harming him (directly or indirectly).
+Nyu (にゅう, Nyū) is an alter ego of Lucy that developed after a .50 BMG round pierces the metallic helmet encasing her head when she escaped.
+Nyu has a childlike personality and infantile knowledge of the world, and lacks spoken language skills, being able to say only "nyū" and later "Kōta" most of the time.
+As the series progresses she develops a wider vocabulary; by the halfway point she is able to speak perfectly normal, however still saying "Nyu" sometimes.
+She's innocent and incapable of violent acts, a foil to Lucy.
+When Nyu is attacked or hit on the head, she regresses into Lucy; likewise, when Lucy is treated with love and kindness, or wants to hide herself from Kōta, she'll change back into Nyu.
+While Nyu exists at first due to trauma, Lucy subconsciously encourages her presence due to her feelings of guilt towards Kōta and to prevent her from harming him more than she did eight years before.

-Nyu cuts her hair to try to be in appearance like Kouta's deceased little sister Kanae, whom he said horrible things to before she died at the hands of Lucy.
-When Kouta mused if Kanae would ever forgive him for what he said, Nyu copied Kanae's appearance of short hair and a bow and, on account of Kouta asking Nyu what she was up to, said, 'I'm Kanae!' and said she forgave Kouta so he would not be sad.
-Coincidentally, this is the same hairstyle Lucy donned when she was a child herself.
+Nyu cuts her hair to try to look like Kōta's deceased younger sister Kanae, whom he said horrible things to before she was killed by Lucy.
+However that hair cut was the same she had eight years before, making him vaguely remember her.